 I’m pro-LDS, why take this information on directly?

-2. Literal Believers.
-The vocal in this group include the Apologists.
-Apologists defend the church from a literal, sometimes binary perspective.
+2. Literal minded Believers.
+The vocal in this group include LDS Apologists like the old FARMS or the current FairMormon.
+Apologists typically defend the church from a literal, sometimes binary perspective.
 They share the view with group#1 that if some of these issues were proven, ie BOM historicity, that it would prove Mormonism as false.
 Their tactics are generally to create a possibility that literal belief can be retained, even if it be highly implausible.
-They push many believers into group#1 because in the fight group#1 vs group#2, they seem to be losing.
+You can find a lot of information on church historical issues produced by these people.

 3. Non-Literal Believers.
 The Progressive Mormons.
 Many times you hear LDS voices in this arena use language similar to what you find on this site.
-Voices like Terryl Givens or Richard Bushman.
-But the tactic they take, which is understandable and arguably better approach than this site, is to be extremely vague with their direct position on some of these issues.
-They will say “it doesn’t matter”, “focus on what’s right and important and not on what’s wrong and unimportant”, but they largely will avoid direct discussion of what so many people are demanding answers for.
-This is frustrating for some and pushes them into group#1 or back into group#2 while the discomfort continues to grow.
-I don’t criticize these good men and women championing this view.
-But I’m taking a different tactic, because I think their message is lost on a certain segment of people.
-That group is my intended audience.
+Voices like Terryl Givens or Adam Miller.
+But the tactic they take, which is understandable and is arguably a better approach than mine, is to be extremely vague with their direct position on some of these issues.
+They will say “it doesn’t matter”, “focus on more important matters”, but they largely will avoid direct discussion of the controversial issues.
+This is frustrating for some and pushes them into group #1 or back into group #2 while the discomfort continues to grow.
+I don’t criticize this approach.
+But I’m taking a different tactic, because I think people are giving up on this approach before it has a chance to click for them.
+This site is to clearly spell out and define the nuanced view, while tackling every controversial piece of church history.

 To those with vulnerable testimonies

-I fear information read in this section, without taken in the correct context and understanding the holistic view of God and the LDS church, could be damaging to vulnerable testimonies.
+I fear information read in this section, without taken in the correct context and understanding the holistic view of the truth and beauty of the LDS church within this nuanced view, could be damaging to vulnerable testimonies.
 I have put years of careful thought into this before going forward.
-I believe it’s possible for some this site could harm their faith, but I also believe the potential good this website’s perspective offers will outweigh that negative.
+This site could harm some people’s faith, but I also believe many will be helped.
 For those that are impacted negatively, I have a hope that you would work out the message from this site and over time it will bring you peace and increased love and testimony of God and the truthfulness of the LDS church.
 Please only read the information in this section if you have first reviewed the content of the entire site, especially the section LDS Beauty, so that you will understand the information in the proper context.